jcurry/ZenPacks.skills1st.LDAPMonitoring/README.rst

 monitoring from Alan's ZenPack.

-It provides a new Zenoss daemon, zenldap, which gathers LDAP data. it uses zProperties introduced by the ZenPack to authenticate to an LDAP server.
+It provides a new Zenoss daemon, zenldap, which gathers LDAP data.
+It uses zProperties introduced by the ZenPack to authenticate to an LDAP server.
+It check LDAP replication by checking contextCSN records and by comparing full LDAP subtree searches.

 Requirements & Dependencies
 ===========================